DUOLabs333/vulkan-stream/README.txt

 	Caveats:
-		If you do not use Nix on the server, and the loader is in a non-standard location, set `VK_LIB_PATH` to the path where the Vulkan loader resides.
 		Make sure that the loader can pick up MoltenVK when being loaded.

 		For maximum performance, compile with `DEBUG=0`